sandiegopython/presentations/tricks/README.rst

 `Tuples`_ are immutable sequence objects (like lists that can't be modified).

 You can create a tuple by separating values by commas and surrounding them by parenthesis.
-Examples:
+Example:

 .. code-block:: pycon